cryologger/glacier-velocity-tracker/README.md

 | Battery |  | ~$100.00 |

 ## Measurements
-The firmware runs on the SparkFun OpenLog Artemis and is dedicated to logging UBX messages from the u-blox ZED-F9P.
+The code will be powered by the SparkFun MicroMod Artemis Processor and Data Logging Carrier Board and is dedicated to logging UBX messages from the u-blox ZED-F9P.

 Messages are streamed directly to a microSD card in UBX format without being processed.
 Log files can then be analysed afterwards using u-blox's u-center or RTKLIB and converted to RINEX in preparation for submission to NRCan's Precise Point Positioning (PPP) tool: https://webapp.geod.nrcan.gc.ca/geod/tools-outils/ppp.php

 ## Repository Contents
 * **/Software** - Contains the Arduino code and firmware binaries